RiceSec/constitution/constitution.md

 Any of the following shall constitute grounds for removal of membership:

 1. Conduct injurious to the organization and its mission, where injurious conduct is any conduct tending to injure the good name of the organization, disturb its wellbeing, or hamper it in its work;
-2. Conduct unbecoming a member of the organization; and
+2. Conduct unbecoming a member of the organization;
+3. Conduct which violates Rice University policy or United States laws related to information security;
-3. Ineligibility for membership according to the requirements of this organization, the Student Association, and/or Rice University, whichever are applicable.
+4. Ineligibility for membership according to the requirements of this organization, the Student Association, and/or Rice University, whichever are applicable.

 #### Process for Removal

-If an officer or the sponsor of the organization has reason to believe a member has acted in a manner warranting removal under Section II.B.1, the member may be called before the officers and sponsor in a closed meeting.
+If an officer or the sponsor of the organization has reason to believe a member has acted in a manner warranting removal under Section (todo: fix section number), the member may be called before the officers and sponsor in a closed meeting.
 After hearing the alleged grounds for removal and the member’s response, the officers may remove the member by a majority vote.
 The President shall notify the member of the decision in writing within 48 hours.

 ## Officers

 ### Definition

-The officers of this organization shall be a President, a Vice-President, a Treasurer, and a Secretary.
+The officers of this organization shall be a President, a Vice-President, and a Treasurer.
+Other officers may also be established.

 ### Executive Committee

-1. Definition.
-The officers shall constitute the Executive Committee.
+1. The officers shall constitute the Executive Committee.
-2. Authority.
-The Executive Committee shall have general supervision of the affairs of the organization between its regular meetings, make recommendations to the membership, and perform any other duties listed in this constitution.
+2. The Executive Committee shall have general supervision of the affairs of the organization between its regular meetings, make recommendations to the membership, and perform any other duties listed in this constitution.
 The Executive Committee shall be subject to the orders of this organization, and none of its acts or omissions shall conflict with action taken by this organization.
 Accordingly, the Executive Committee shall be authorized to spend this organization’s funds.
-3. Meetings.
-The Executive Committee shall select its own time and place of meeting.
-A special meeting may be called at the President.
+3. The Executive Committee shall select its own time and place of meeting.
+A special meeting may be called by the President.
 Upon the request of two other officers, the President shall be obligated to call a special meeting.

 ### Duties of Officers